Fostering Support of Mathematics Learning in Multilingual Classrooms (Pre-K-12)

 ❏ Include the name and member number of the NCTM member and the name of the TODOS member.
 This can be the same person or two different people.
 If it's two different people, both must be listed as applicants.

-❏ Describe the proposed staff development plan, including mathematics content, the role of language in teaching mathematics, the number of teachers and students affected, the urban, suburban, rural contexts, and multiethnic student body, if appropriate, and its impact on performance.
+❏ Describe the proposed goals and related action plan for the project including the staff development plan, mathematics content focus, the role of culture and language in teaching mathematics, the number of teachers and students affected, and its impact on performance.

-❏ Describe the anticipated impact on project teachers and assessment plan to measure impact on project teachers.
+❏ Describe the anticipated impact on project teachers and the assessment plan to measure impact on project teachers.
+In other words, how will you gauge success?

-❏Describe how you expect to assess the project's impact on students' learning of mathematics content.III.
-Budget
+❏ Describe how you expect to assess the project's impact on students' learning of mathematics content.III.
+Budget (1 page maximum)

 ❏ Submit an itemized budget, presented in line-item table format with justification for each line item.

-Acceptable use of MET-TODOS funds include the following: honoraria and expenses for consultants, materials, substitutes, and conference or workshop registrations.
+❏ Acceptable use of funds include the following: honoraria and expenses for consultants, materials, substitutes, and conference or workshop registrations.

 ❏ List teaching assignments, pertinent information regarding current professional activities, and teaching experience related to this grant proposal.V.
 Letter of Support from Principal